-(i) The PCA shall be conducted by a Third Party at the expense of the Applicant, and addressed to Texas Department of Housing and Community Affairs as the client.
+(i) The SWCR shall be conducted by a Third Party at the expense of the Applicant, and addressed to Texas Department of Housing and Community Affairs as the client.
 Copies of reports provided to the Department which were commissioned by other financial institutions should address Texas Department of Housing and Community Affairs as a co-recipient of the report, or letters from both the provider and the recipient of the report should be submitted extending reliance on the report to Texas Department of Housing and Community Affairs.

-(j) The PCA report must include a statement that the individual and/or company preparing the PCA report will not materially benefit from the Development in any other way than receiving a fee for performing the PCA.
+(j) The SWCR report must include a statement that the individual and/or company preparing the SWCR report will not materially benefit from the Development in any other way than receiving a fee for performing the SWCR.
 Because of the Department’s heavy reliance on the independent cost information, the provider must not be a Related Party to or an Affiliate of any other Development Team member.
-The PCA report must contain a statement indicating the report preparer has read and understood the requirements of this section.
+The SWCR report must contain a statement indicating the report preparer has read and understood the requirements of this section.

 Subchapter E – Fee Schedule, Appeals, and other Provisions

 §11.901.
 Fee Schedule.
 Any fees, as stated in this section, not paid will cause an Applicant to be ineligible to apply for Department funding, ineligible to receive additional Department funding associated with a Commitment, Determination Notice or Contract, and ineligible to submit extension requests, ownership transfers, and Application amendments until such time the Department receives payment.
 Payments of the fees shall be in the form of a check and to the extent there are insufficient funds available, it may cause the Application, Commitment, Determination Notice or Contract to be terminated or Allocation rescinded.
 Other forms of payment may be considered on a case-by-case basis.
-The Department may extend the deadline for specific extenuating and extraordinary circumstances, provided the Applicant submits a written request for an extension no later than ten (10) business days prior to the deadline associated with the particular fee.
-For those requests that do not have a specified deadline, the written request for a fee waiver and description of extenuating and extraordinary circumstances must be included in the original request cover letter.
+The Executive Director may extend the deadline for specific extenuating and extraordinary circumstances, provided the Applicant submits a written request for an extension to a fee deadline no later than five business days prior to the deadline associated with the particular fee.

 (1) Competitive Housing Tax Credit Pre-Application Fee.
 A pre-application fee, in the amount of $10 per Unit, based on the total number of Units reflected in the pre-application, must be submitted with the pre-application in order for the pre-application to be considered accepted by the Department.
 Pre-applications in which a Community Housing Development Corporation (CHDO) or a private Qualified Nonprofit Organization intends to serve as the Managing General Partner of the Development Owner, or Control the Managing General Partner of the Development Owner, may be eligible to receive a discount of 10% off the calculated pre-application fee provided such documentation is submitted with the fee. (§2306.6716(d))

 (2) Refunds of Pre-application Fees. (§2306.6716(c)) Upon written request from the Applicant, the Department shall refund the balance of the pre-application fee for a pre-application that is withdrawn by the Applicant and that is not fully processed by the Department.
 The amount of refund will be commensurate with the level of review completed.
-Initial processing will constitute 50% of the review, threshold review prior to a deficiency issued will constitute 30% of the review, and deficiencies submitted and reviewed constitute 20% of the review.
+Initial processing will constitute 50% of the review, threshold review prior to a deficiency being issued will constitute 30% of the review, and review after deficiencies are submitted and reviewed will constitute 20% of the review.
 In no instance will a refund of the pre-application fee be made after the Full Application Delivery Date.

 (3) Application Fee.
 Each Application must be accompanied by an Application fee.